citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisioningProgressResponseModel.md

 HasProgressMessageList returns a boolean if a field has been set.

+### SetProgressMessageListNil

+`func (o *ProvisioningProgressResponseModel) SetProgressMessageListNil(b bool)`

+ SetProgressMessageListNil sets the value for ProgressMessageList to be an explicit nil

+### UnsetProgressMessageList
+`func (o *ProvisioningProgressResponseModel) UnsetProgressMessageList()`

+UnsetProgressMessageList ensures that no value is present for ProgressMessageList, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)